-After being shaken awake on that chilly October morning in 1346, the young Scottish king, David Bruce, was given news of the impending arrival of a large and unexpected English army.
-However concerned he might have been he is said to have scoffed: “There are none in England, but wretched monks, disreputable priests, swineherds, cobblers and skinners”.
-A few hours later, on his way to Ogle Castle in Northumberland as a prisoner of the English squire, John de Coupland, with an arrowhead lodged firmly in the bones of his face, he was able to reflect on the brutal shortcomings of his bold statement that morning.
+On being shaken awake that chilly October morning in 1346, the young Scottish king, David Bruce, is said to have scoffed and dismissed the idea of the impending arrival of a large and wholly unexpected English army.
+A few hours later, en-route to Ogle Castle in Northumberland as a prisoner of the English squire, John de Coupland, and nursing an arrowhead lodged firmly in his face, he would have had time to reflect on his rash appraisal of the situation.

-Only ten days earlier, he had led his own forces across the border with England, confident that its own army was engaged on the other side of the English Channel, besieging the French port of Calais.
-Whilst David was the brother-in-law of the English king, Edward III, he was also the son of Robert the Bruce, who had rid his country of English domination and had laid waste to the northern marches for years.
-In 1332, after Edward Balliol had launched his first assault on the Scottish crown, he had been sent to live in France, who had been allies of the Scots since 1326.
-Now, twenty years later, he was responding to a direct request for assistance from Philip VI of France, to help lift the siege on Calais by attacking England from the north.
+Ten days before the armies clashed on Crossgate Moor, David led his large force across the border confident that the best part of the English army was in France besieging the port of Calais.
+Not only was David the son of Robert the Bruce, who had rid his country of English domination and laid waste to its northern marches for years but he was also the brother-in-law of Edward III, the king whose kingdom he was attacking.
+The invasion was in response to a request for assistance from Philip VI of France, whose hospitality David had enjoyed while exiled as a boy, to help lift the siege on Calais by attacking England from the north.

 The Scottish Muster

-The English had known that the Scots were actively recruiting as early as 20th August 1346 (before the battle at Crecy and the subsequent siege of Calais took).
-The initial Scottish muster was held in Perth – probably towards the end of September – where the retinues of the Highland magnates assembled.
-Here, Ranald MacRuari of Garmoran was murdered in the nunnery at Elcho by his West Highland rival, the Earl of Ross, who left hastily, taking his entire retinue with him (a slight that would have been inconceivable against David’s father).
+The English appear to have known that the Scots were recruiting as early as 20th August 1346 (before the battle of Crecy on the 26th).
+The initial muster was in Perth – probably towards the end of September – where the the highland chieftain, Ranald MacRuari of Garmoran, was murdered in Elcho nunnery by his old rival, the Earl of Ross.
+He departed hastily along with his entire retinue, a slight that would have been inconceivable against David’s father.

-Choosing to ignore Douglas’ advice, David led his army south-east towards the Augustinian priory of Lanercost.
-Under the terms of a truce that had cost the county 300 marks, Carlisle and the surrounding countryside were to be left unmolested, but the Scots ransacked the priory, before continuing along the River Irthing and down the Tyne Valley to Hexham where they quartered for 3 days.
-Hexham’s abbey received the same treatment as Lanercost’s priory, and other parts of the town were damaged, though it was left generally intact on the orders of the Scottish king himself.
+David however, decided to continue and led the army south-east towards the Augustinian priory at Lanercost ignoring Carlisle and the surrounding countryside which had bought off the Scots for 300 marks.
+The priory however, was ransacked, after which the army continued along the River Irthing and down the Tyne Valley to Hexham where they quartered for three days.
+Hexham Abbey received the same treatment as Lanercost and while other buildings were also damaged, the town was left generally intact on the orders of David himself.

 The English Response